Docencia-fmrico/visual-behavior-rosqui/README.md

 <img src="https://github.com/Docencia-fmrico/visual-behavior-rosqui/blob/main/kobuki.jpg" align="right"
      alt="Kobuki Image" width="200" height="240">

-#
-#
 # VISUAL BEHAVIOUR
-<p align="center"> We were asked to complete the following task which, in this case we were obliged to use **behaviour trees**, a different way of approaching the solution of these exercises instead of using finite state machine.
+<p align="center"> We were asked to complete the following task which, in this case we were obliged to use <b>behaviour trees</b>, a different way of approaching the solution of these exercises instead of using finite state machine.
  </p>

 This task is called visual navigation as we have had to handle 3 exercises: